ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/create.rst

 | nationality  | FALSE    |
 +--------------+----------+

-By way of example, the query below will create a Victim in the default owner:
+For example, the query below will create a Victim in the default owner:

 .. code::